 Opens a pre-defined configuration for the trace command.
 This allows you to carry out trace commands precisely as required by the service technician, for example.

-Stores the current trace configuration to be passed on to a user.
+Stores the current trace configuration or the trace data to be passed on to a user.

 Clears the current display or trace results.